VC-6: Overview

 The VC-6 codec is optimized for intermediate, mezzanine or contribution coding applications.
 Typically, these applications involve compressing finished compositions for editing, contribution, primary distribution, archiving and other applications where it is necessary to preserve image quality as close to the original as possible, whilst reducing bitrates, and optimizing processing, power and storage requirements.
 VC-6, like other codecs in this category uses only intra-frame compressions, where each frame is stored independently and can be decoded with no dependencies on any other frame.
 The codec implements lossless and lossy compression, depending on the encoding parameters that have been selected.
 It was standardized in 2020.
 Earlier variants of the codec have been deployed by V-Nova since 2015 under the trade name Perseus.
 The codec is based on hierarchical data structures called s-trees, and does not involve DCT or wavelet transform compression.
 The compression mechanism is independent of the data being compressed, and can be applied to pixels as well as other non-image data.

 Unlike DCT based codecs, VC-6 is based on hierarchical, repeatable s-tree structures that are similar to modified quadtrees.
 These simple structures provide intrinsic capabilities, such as massive parallelism and the ability to choose the type of filtering used to reconstruct higher-resolution images from lower-resolution images.
 In the VC-6 standard an up-sampler developed with an in-loop Convolutional Neural Network is provided to optimize the detail in the reconstructed image, without requiring a large computational overhead.
 The ability to navigate spatially within the VC-6 bitstream at multiple levels also provides the ability for decoding devices to apply more resources to different regions of the image allowing for Region-of-Interest applications to operate on compressed bitstreams without requiring a decode of the full-resolution image.

 History

 At the NAB Show in 2015, V-Nova claimed "2x–3x average compression gains, at all quality levels, under practical real-time operating scenarios versus H.264, HEVC and JPEG2000.".
 Making this announcement on 1 April before a major trade show attracted the attention of many compression experts.
 Since then, V-Nova have deployed and licensed the technology, known at the time as Perseus, in both contribution and distribution applications around the world including Sky Italia, Fast Filmz, Harmonic Inc, and others.
 A variant of the technology optimized for enhancing distribution codec will soon be standardized as MPEG-5 Part-2 LCEVC.

+In its September 2025 an NVIDA developer blog reported how its CUDA-accelerated implementation of SMPTE VC-6 is integrated into vision AI pipelines to streamline data flow.
+By keeping datasets in compressed form and fetching only what each step requires, CUDA-accelerated VC-6 reduces host-to-GPU transfers, alleviates memory bottlenecks, and supports larger batch sizes without additional infrastructure.
+NVIDIA’s developer blog documented performance gains of up to 5× in end-to-end vision AI workflows, positioning VC-6 as a practical solution for scaling both training and inference in high-volume data environments.